 This is a lava area and lava can create such spectacular formations.
 Here you will find several lava caves and all over this area, you will find beautiful columnar basalt and volcanic tuff.

-Here we are located right by the central highlands of Iceland and one does not expect the landscape to be so breathtaking and lush here.
+Here we are located right by the central highland of Iceland and one does not expect the landscape to be so breathtaking and lush here.

 The main river in Þjórsárdalur valley is the longest one in Iceland, the glacial river Þjórsá. Þjórsá ran through this area before it was redirected by a levee between Mt Sandafell and Mt Skeljafell.

 Two small waterfalls cascade from Rauðá river into the gorge - Gjárfoss and another smaller one, which you can see in the photo above.
 I don't know its name, but it is possible to walk right up to it from the south side of Gjáin.

 Gjáin, this beautiful oasis, was a perfect filming location for the scene, the Water Dance with Arya and the Hound, in the Game of Thrones series.
 And nothing had to be digitally altered.

 I have written another travel-blog about the Game of Thrones locations in Iceland: